 Japan is an old player, as bugs have been part of their cuisine since olden times.
 They have even come to their rescue during bad agricultural and economic times.
 When you are in Japan, we dare you to try zaza-mushi(aquatic insect larvae), hachi-no-ko (boiled wasp larvae), sangi (fried silk moth pupae) and inago (fried grasshopper).
-Someone once told me ‘Nothing is dirty, its all in the mind’.
-This is so true with the Japanese; so give it a shot- Its one life!
+Someone once told me ‘Nothing is dirty, it is all in the mind’.
+This is so true with the Japanese; so give it a shot- It's one life!

 Don’t we all gorge on scrumptious French fries?
 Well, there is a little twist here, what if the menu read French-fried caterpillars?
 Shocking!
 The Mexicans feast on these crunchy caterpillars to their heart’s content.
 How can we forget the desserts?
 Candy-covered worms and chocolate-covered locusts satiate their sweet tooth.
 It’s not over yet, for the party lovers, you can try the beverage - Mezcal which is served with the Mezcal worm immersed in the glass.